April 6, 2023

 Best-selling author Chimamanda Ngozi Adichie recently gave the first of four of BBC’s 2022 Reith Lectures, discussing freedom of speech.
 (Listen here)

 How far should disobedience go?
 DW looks at art censorship and the Just Stop Oil protests.
-(Deutsche Welle)
+(Deutsche Welle

 ‘I find it paradoxical that, a couple of decades into the twenty-first century when people are able to express themselves freely every minute of the day, the world should still be closed-minded and exclusionary’.
-(Farah Nayeri in her book, Takedown: Art and Power in the Digital Age)
+(Farah Nayeri in her book, Takedown: Art and Power in the Digital Age

 ‘For museumgoers, the ethical dimensions of viewing plundered art have become impossible to ignore’.
 When visiting a museum becomes an ethical dilemma, what responsibility do we bear as spectators for supporting institutions that display what critics say are stolen works?
 (Charly Wilder, New York Times)

 ‘Everyone is policing everything, and the left are just as bad as the right’.
 Over lunch with Tim Adams, Professor Mary Beard connects classics to the current ‘culture wars’, and the importance of speaking your mind.
-(The Guardian)
+(The Guardian

 ‘But really when a public figure gets “cancelled”, what’s talking is not morality: it’s money’.
-How online conspiracy theorists are drawing a line from Balenciaga’s bondage-themed photoshoot to the art of the Chapman Brot (Tom Whyman, ArtReview)
+How online conspiracy theorists are drawing a line from Balenciaga’s bondage-themed photoshoot to the art of the Chapman Brothers.
+(Tom Whyman, ArtReview)

 Agenda